 - a) With one exception, irrespective of the size of the qualifying draw, only athletes who lose in the first two rounds of the qualifying, whether the first round has all available places filled or not, shall be eligible to play.
-Where there are 6 or less matches in the first round of qualifying the referee and TD (in consultation with the MA) may choose to allow a 3rd round of losers into consolation where they feel the extras matches can be reasonably scheduled. - b) Athletes who lose in the first two rounds of qualifying will be automatically placed in the qualifying consolation draw and athletes must compete unless otherwise excused by the Referee. - c) Athletes who lose in qualifying or qualifying consolation cannot also play in the main draw consolation.
+Where there are 6 or less matches in the first round of qualifying the referee and the TD (in consulation with the MA) may choose to allow a 3rd round of losers signin for consolation where it will not unduly hold up the schedule and where they believe they will be able to reasonably fit the additional matches in. - b) Athletes who lose in the first two rounds of qualifying will be automatically placed in the qualifying consolation draw and athletes must compete unless otherwise excused by the Referee. - c) Athletes who lose in qualifying or qualifying consolation cannot also play in the main draw consolation.
 However, athletes that accepts a lucky loser position in the main draw after already competing in the qualifying consolation must be taken out of the qualifying consolation as soon as the position becomes available and placed into the main draw, including stopping a match already in progress.
 This will allow this athlete to be eligible for the main draw consolation.